Tax checks for taxi, private hire and scrap metal licences

 What HMRC are checking

 The tax check is a simple check to make sure you are registered for tax, if you should be.
 HMRC are not checking calculations or if you have paid the right amount of tax.
 As such, there are restrictions on the information that HMRC can ask you to provide.

 HMRC should only ask you for information about the most recent tax year that ended more than 6 months before you start your tax check.
-The tax year ends on 5 April, so the 2021/22 tax year is the year from 6 April 2021 to 5 April 2022.
-For tax checks started up from 6 October 2022 to 5 October 2024, the relevant tax year is given in the following table:
+The tax year ends on 5 April, so the 2022/23 tax year is the year from 6 April 2022 to 5 April 2023.
+For tax checks started up from 6 October 2022 to 5 October 2024, the relevant tax year is explained below: